 CLOAK: Iterations of a Draped Figure

-The University Library Art Gallery kicks off the 2014-2015 year with the exhibit CLOAK: Iterations of a Draped Figure, recent work by Frank Ryan.
+This exhibition featured CLOAK: Iterations of a Draped Figure, by Frank Ryan.
 Ryan received his BFA from Sonoma State University and his MFA from UC Los Angeles.
 The works in this exhibit were inspired during Ryan's time at the Chalk Hill Artist Residency.

 Decision Driven: Works on Paper

 Out of the Box: New Work from a New Generation

 This exhibition featured artworks created by 18 students enrolled in the course, Art: Theory and Practice, an advanced seminar course offered through the Art Department at SSU, discussing current topics in contemporary art and the exploration of methods and materials outside students’ usual medium.

 From Death to Life in Ancient Bahrain

 From Death to Life in Ancient Bahrain gave visitors a close-up view of remains from these burial mounds, as well as insights in the archaeological processes used in recovering and reconstructing ancient life.